 Every curriculum area will take the opportunities to link learning with careers, in particular the STEM subjects of Science, Technology, Engineering and Maths.
 Displays in departments will highlight the range of careers opportunities/paths linked to their subject and highlight where the core LORIC employability skills of Leadership, Organisation, Resilience, Initiative and Communication are evident within each curriculum area

 The schools impartial careers adviser (Positive Steps) conducts careers interviews in a private room.
 The careers adviser will meet with year 10 and 11 students on a rota throughout the year on a one-to-one basis.
 A record of the interview and its outcomes will be emailed to students by Positive Steps following the appointment.
 A copy is also retained in school to assist with tailoring each student’s aspirations to any career related activities taking place and the planning of additional activities.
-The service is available to year 8, 9, 10 and sixth form students by appointment.
+The service is available to year 8, 9, and 10 students by appointment.
 Details of when Positive Steps are in school will be displayed on the careers room door.

 Community and employer links

 Audenshaw School is developing links with businesses in the local area and in Tameside, to provide students with inspiration and guidance on the local economy, where speakers can provide students with information, advice and guidance on the local career prospects.
 Employers and other external agencies will be invited in throughout the academic year (where necessary) to work with students across various year groups.
 Students are also encouraged to visit appropriate college and apprenticeship open events and information is displayed within the designated careers area of the school to raise their awareness of the options available to them.